Chicken Pesto Pasta Salad

 What is chicken pesto pasta salad?

 This pesto chicken pasta recipe can be made with our homemade pesto recipe for a straight-from-the-garden flavor.
-It’s a great salad to bring to potlucks, meal prep, and enjoy during the hot summer months.
+It’s a great salad to bring to potlucks, meal prep, and enjoy during the hot summer months, along with our icebox cake.

 This salad is quick to make, and it’s really versatile too, there are options to change up the protein and veggies.